charlottedhu/free_tickets_paris/README.md

 We recommended a 3-step approach for a possible implementation:
 1. Start with free tickets on **week-ends and bank holidays** (+4.4 millions more validations a year and a budget loss of 27 millions euros)
 2. Then, add **all the tickets except monthly Navigo on every day of the week** (minimal change of frequentation, budget loss of 41.5 millions euros, including the first measure)
-3. At last, offer **totally free tickets** (+19 millions people in the subway compared to the current system, and a total budget gap of 123 millions euros)
+3. At last, offer **totally free tickets** (+19 millions people in the subway compared to the current situation, and a total budget gap of 123 millions euros)

 ![reco](img/reco.png)

 ### 🚀 To go further

-TO GO FURTHER : need deep dive analysis for the most frequented stations / take into account seasonality (other than holidays)
+To go further into the analysis, here are some deep dives that could be interesting:
+- **An analysis by station:** the analysis we made doesn't take into account the frequentation of each station, and we know that stations in the center of Paris, where several subway lines are crossing, already register a high volume of validations.
+While the least frequented stations could easily absord the incremental traffic due to free tickets, the biggest ones may not have enough capacity.
+- **An analysis by seasonality:** the only distinction me make in terms of type of day is week day / week-end and school holidays.
+But we did not look at the repartition of the traffic over an entire year.
+It may potentially impact the analysis, particularly in the most touristic areas of Paris.